 - Simón Díaz, famous actor and folklore musician.
-Inside the country, he is more remembered either as a comedic actor for those born before The Eighties, and as the beloved "Tío (Uncle) Simón" for the kids who born and grew up in that decade and after (Think about him like a Venezuelan Mr. Rogers).
-Outside the country, he is more known as a musician: a lot of his songs have been Covered Up to tears, and he is the author of the official song for May December Romances, "Caballo Viejo".
+Inside the country, he was more remembered either as a comedic actor for those born before The '80s, and as the beloved "Tío (Uncle) Simón" for the kids who born and grew up in that decade and after (Think about him like a Venezuelan Mr. Rogers).
+Outside the country, he was more known as a musician: a lot of his songs have been Covered Up to tears, and he was the author of "Caballo Viejo".
 He has given a honorary Grammy in 2008.
+Died in 2014.

 - Terresa Carreño, a marvelous famous pianist and composer, she played for president Abraham Lincoln, and composed many songs and plays that are still played to this day.
 Her legacy persist in the Theater Teresa Carreño, a famous artistic Theater where plays and other artistic movements are presented.

 - Fred Armisen, famous comedian and Saturday Night Live member, is Venezuelan from his mother's side, and have played a lot of Latin characters.